-The final is found within MLP and is comprised of questions that must be completed within 150 consecutive minutes.
+• The final is found within MLP and is comprised of questions that must be completed within 150 consecutive minutes.
 The final cannot be opened, saved, and returned to at a later time.
 It will be opened a few days prior to the deadline.

-- You may use two 3x5 index cards with notes front and back, a scientific calculator (no cell phones), the approved formula pages, and blank scratch paper.
-No additional materials are allowed. - The final exam can either be taken in the Math Computer Lab (PKH 308) on the UTA campus by appointment only or by making arrangements for online proctoring with Proctor U which requires prior scheduling and a webcam.
+- You may use two 3x5 index cards with notes front and back, an approved calculator (no cell phones), approved formula sheets, and blank scratch paper which will be provided.
+No additional materials are allowed. - The approved formula sheets are located in the back of your textbook in a foldout chart.
+These formulas pages will also be posted to blackboard. - The final exam can either be taken in the Math Computer Lab (PKH 308) on the UTA campus by appointment only or by making arrangements for online proctoring with Proctor U which requires prior scheduling and a webcam.
 Students are solely responsible for their own scheduling and the fees associated with using the service.
-See tab in Blackboard called Testing/Proctor U for details. - Use of any unauthorized electronic devices or notes during an exam will result in a grade of ZERO.
+See tab in blackboard called Testing/Proctor U for details. - Use of any unauthorized electronic devices or notes during an exam will result in a grade of ZERO.